 One of the catalysts driving the economy of the state and creating a good climate for businesses is “Strong Infrastructure.”
 If you set up a company in Virginia then you can benefit from several aspects of the state’s strong infrastructure.
 Here are some interesting facts:

 - According to a study by Cyberstates 2018, Virginia is home to the 3rd-highest concentration of tech workers in the country

-- 37 Virginia companies in the Fortune 1000 list
+- 37 Virginia companies are in the Fortune 1000 list

-- The Greater Richmond region is considered to be the most suitable for corporate headquarters
+- The Greater Richmond region, which is Virginia, is considered to be the most suitable for corporate headquarters

 - The Roanoke region is one of the best destinations for setting up tourism business thanks to 22 miles of urban greenway, 600 miles of trails, 300,000 acres of national forest, and 24 rivers and creeks.

-- It boasts of 4th-highest number of “Active Duty Members” in the country that is responsible of providing the state with a robust pool of skilled and dedicated workers
+- It boasts of being the 4th-highest number of “Active Duty Members” in the country that is responsible for providing the state with a robust pool of skilled and dedicated workers

 - Fairfax County is considered to be the East Coast center of technology innovation due to its proximity to the nation’s capital – Washington D.C